The Tree of Life (film): Critical response

 Not all reviews were positive.
-Sukhdev Sandhu, chief film critic of The Daily Telegraph describes the movie as "self-absorbed," and "achingly slow, almost buckling under the weight of its swoony poetry."
+Sukhdev Sandhu, chief film critic of The Daily Telegraph, described the movie as "self-absorbed", and "achingly slow, almost buckling under the weight of its swoony poetry."
 Likewise, Stephanie Zacharek of Movieline praised the technical aspects of the film, such as the "gorgeous photography", but nonetheless criticized it as "a gargantuan work of pretension and cleverly concealed self-absorption."
 Lee Marshall of Screen Daily referred to the film as "a cinematic credo about spiritual transcendence which, while often shot through with poetic yearning, preaches too directly to its audience."
-Filmmaker David Lynch said that, while he liked Malick's previous works, The Tree of Life "was not his cup of tea".
+Filmmaker David Lynch said that, while he admired Malick's works, The Tree of Life "was not his cup of tea".
 In 2016, John Patterson of The Guardian complained of the meager impression that the film left on him, opining that "much of it simply evaporates before your eyes."

-Sean Penn has said, "The screenplay is the most magnificent one that I've ever read but I couldn't find that same emotion on screen. ...
+Sean Penn has said: "The screenplay is the most magnificent one that I've ever read but I couldn't find that same emotion on screen. ...
 A clearer and more conventional narrative would have helped the film without, in my opinion, lessening its beauty and its impact."
-He further clarified his reservations about the film by adding, "But it's a film I recommend, as long as you go in without any preconceived ideas.
+He further clarified his reservations about the film by adding: "But it's a film I recommend, as long as you go in without any preconceived ideas.
 It's up to each person to find their own personal, emotional or spiritual connection to it.
 Those that do generally emerge very moved."

+Filmmakers Christopher Nolan, David Fincher, Joachim Trier, and David Lowery have cited the film as one of their personal favorites of all time.

 Top ten lists

 The film appeared on over 70 critics' year-end top ten lists, including 15 first-place rankings.
 The Tree of Life was voted best film of 2011 in the annual Sight & Sound critic poll, earning one and a half times as many votes as runner up A Separation.
 The film also topped the critics poll of best released film of 2011 by Film Comment, and the IndieWire annual critics survey for 2011, as well as The Village Voice/LA Weekly Film Poll 2011.
-In France, Cahiers du cinéma placed it second on its 2011 top ten list, tying it with The Strange Case of Angelica.
+In France, Cahiers du cinéma placed it second on its 2011 top ten list, tying with The Strange Case of Angelica.
 Keith Uhlich of Time Out New York named The Tree of Life the third-best film of 2011, writing that "it may be the best thing [Malick's] ever done."

-In 2012, 16 critics, including Roger Ebert, included it as one of their 10 votes for Sight & Sound; this placed it at #102 in the final list (making it the fourth film on the list which had been released since the year 2000, behind Wong Kar-wai's In the Mood for Love, Edward Yang's Yi Yi, and David Lynch's Mulholland Drive).
-The film also received five votes in the directors' poll (placing it at #132).